 \section{Objective quantum thermalization}

-Effective theories describe physical phenomena within its domain of validity and require corrections to preserve predictive power beyond this regime~\cite{Brauner2024Effective_SSB,Wezel_SSBlecturenotes,PATHRIA2011}.
+Effective theories describe physical phenomena within its domain of validity and require corrections to preserve predictive power beyond this regime~\cite{Brauner2024Effective_SSB,Wezel_SSBlecturenotes}.
 Unless one dogmatically assumes the validity of quantum theory upto all length scales, seeking corrections or modifications beyond its expected regimes of validity is naturally warranted, if not necessary.
-Following this view, in this article we modify quantum dynamics so as to allow irreversibility and equilibration dynamics for thermodynamic systems and our approach is motivated by the structure of objective collapse theories~\cite{aritroPhD,Bassi_03_PhyRep,Bassi2013Review,aritro1,aritro2,aritro3,Wezel10,Wezel_2009}, which offer a suitable framework to bypass the aforementioned epistemic restrictions~\cite{aritroPhD,DavidAlbert94,DavidAlbert2000TimeAndChance}.
+Following this view, in this article, we modify quantum dynamics so as to allow irreversibility and equilibration dynamics for thermodynamic systems and our approach is motivated by the structure of objective collapse theories~\cite{aritroPhD,Bassi_03_PhyRep,Bassi2013Review,aritro1,aritro2,aritro3,Wezel10,Wezel_2009}, which offer a suitable framework to bypass the aforementioned epistemic restrictions~\cite{aritroPhD,DavidAlbert94,DavidAlbert2000TimeAndChance}.

-Objective collapse theories modify the quantum dynamical evolution such that they are practically indistinguishable from quantum theory for microscopic systems, while for macroscopic systems, they allow an objective notion of quantum state reduction or wave-function collapse, applicable for all observables of an isolated system~\cite{Bassi_03_PhyRep,Bassi2013Review,aritroPhD,aritro1,aritro2,aritro3,Wezel10,Wezel_2009}.
-Crucially, ensembles of isolated systems undergoing objective collapse dynamics, at long times, follow a dynamical map, $\hat{\rho}\to\,\hat{\rho}_\mathrm{B}$ where $\hat{\rho}_\mathrm{B}$ is a statistical distribution corresponding to Born's rules~\cite{Bassi_03_PhyRep,aritroPhD,aritro2,aritro3}.
+Objective collapse theories modify the quantum dynamics such that they are practically indistinguishable from quantum theory for microscopic systems, while for macroscopic systems, they allow an objective notion of quantum state reduction or wave-function collapse, applicable for all observables of an isolated system~\cite{Bassi_03_PhyRep,Bassi2013Review,aritroPhD,aritro1,aritro2,aritro3,Wezel10,Wezel_2009}.
+Crucially, ensembles of isolated systems undergoing objective collapse dynamics, at long times, follow a dynamical map, $\hat{\rho}\to\,\hat{\rho}_\mathrm{B}$ where $\hat{\rho}_\mathrm{B}$ is a statistical distribution corresponding to Born's rule~\cite{Bassi_03_PhyRep,aritroPhD,aritro2,aritro3}.